rohityadavcloud/rohityadavcloud.github.io/_posts/2021-02-14-cloudstack-kvm.markdown

     echo 'auth_tcp = "none"' >> /etc/libvirt/libvirtd.conf
     systemctl restart libvirtd

+For Ubuntu 20.04/22.04 and later, the traditional socket/listen based configuration may not be supported, we can get the old behaviour as follows:

+    systemctl mask libvirtd.socket libvirtd-ro.socket libvirtd-admin.socket libvirtd-tls.socket libvirtd-tcp.socket
+    systemctl restart libvirtd

 Optional: If you've a crappy server vendor, they may fail to make each server unique and libvirtd can complain that servers are not unique.
 To make them unique setup host specific UUID in libvirtd config: